JAMES BOND

 ODEON Marble Arch 9th - 23rd December 1983]

 ***Octopussy/For Your Eyes Only/Thunderball was only screened in London at the Empire 1, Leicester Square for two weeks in December 1983 to coincide with the UK opening of Never Say Never Again.
-As only one print of Thunderball was available at the time, an alternate triple-bill which included Diamonds Are Forever was shown simultaneously at the ODEON Marble Arch accompanied by a custom-made quad-crown poster.
+As only one print of Thunderball was available at the time, an alternate triple-bill which included Diamonds Are Forever was shown simultaneously at the ODEON Marble Arch accompanied by a hand-lettered quad-crown poster.

 Original release promotional quad-crown posters (30" X 40")